Fish intelligence: Numeracy

 Mosquitofish (Gambusia holbrooki) can distinguish between doors marked with either two or three geometric symbols, only one of which allows the fish to rejoin its shoalmates.
 This can be achieved when the two symbols have the same total surface area, density and brightness as the three symbols.
 Further studies have shown that this discrimination extends to 4 vs 8, 15 vs 30, 100 vs 200, 7 vs 14, and 8 vs 12 symbols, again controlling for non-numerical factors.
-Other species similarly tested with some measure of success include goldfish (discriminating between 2 vs. 3, and 10 vs. 15), guppy (3 vs. 4, and 4 vs. 5), and zebrafish (2 vs. 3, 3 vs. 4, and 4 vs. 5, but not 5 vs. 6, nor 6 vs. 7).
+Other species similarly trained with some measure of success include goldfish (discriminating between 2 vs. 3, and 10 vs. 15), guppy (3 vs. 4, and 4 vs. 5), and zebrafish (2 vs. 3, 3 vs. 4, and 4 vs. 5, but not 5 vs. 6, nor 6 vs. 7).

 Many studies have shown that when given a choice, shoaling fish prefer to join the larger of two shoals.
 It has been argued that several aspects of such choice reflect an ability by fish to distinguish between numerical quantities.
+Mosquitofish can distinguish between shoals of 2 versus 3, or 4 versus 8, even when seeing and adding up members of each shoal one at a time.

-A laboratory study with zebra mbuna and ocellate river stingray has demonstrated that these fish can add and substract 'one' from 2, 3, or 4.
+A laboratory study with zebra mbuna and ocellate river stingray has demonstrated that these fish can add and subtract 'one' from 2, 3, or 4.
 The fish had to learn that if presented with, say, 3 yellow symbols, then in a subsequent choice test between 2 and 4 symbols they had to choose 2 to get a food reward (thus, yellow meant "choose one less"); but if presented with 3 blue symbols, then they had to choose 4 rather than 2 (thus, blue meant "choose one more").
 The fish easily learned this task (the success criterion was 70% correct choice).
 Crucially, if after 3 yellow symbols they were given a choice between 1 and 2, they chose 2; conversely, if after 3 blue symbols the fish were given a choice between 4 or 5 symbols, they chose 4.
 This latter test showed that the fish had learned the concept of "one less" or "one more", and not simply "less" or "more".